Bonding Materials for Titanium & Zirconia Frameworks

 Apply a thin, even coat of Ti Bonder over all surfaces that will receive ceramic or composite.
 Fire according to the recommended temperature cycle.
 The bonder reduces oxide formation and activates the surface for subsequent layers.

-Apply Ti Opaque Mask Paste over the sphere-textured surface to mask the framework color.
+Apply Ti Opaque Mask Paste over the previously fired Ti bonder surface to mask the framework color.
 Build an even, opaque foundation layer and fire.
 This step creates the optical foundation for all subsequent ceramic or composite work.

 Proceed with standard porcelain layering using CrystalCeram® or other compatible ceramics, or apply composite directly over the prepared surface.
-The combination of Ti Bonder, Ceramic Spheres, and Mask Paste provides a reliable, stable foundation for the final restoration.
+The combination of Ti Bonder, Ti opaque Paste mask and Ceramic Spheres provide a reliable, stable foundation for the final restoration.

 Zir-Bonder Kit — Composite on Zirconia